On Sunday 1st October 2017 I lost Oscar, ‘my little friend’ and companion of the last fifteen and a half years, after a short illness.

 • He recently grew to like the hot air stream from the hairdryer and in recent weeks would sit on my bed when he heard it going, in order to be ‘dried’!

 • Oscar would STAND at a birdbath and drink water from it (watch full screen with full volume!)
 [N.B.
-There was a problem with embedding this video so I’ve added a link in case the video doesn’t appear.]
+The video was on Cat Lovers Only Facebook page (with thousands of views!) but seems to have disappeared, so link is to my FB page.]

 • In the evening I often go for a walk round my village.
 When he saw me putting my shoes and jacket on, he would sit by the door, waiting to come outside with me.
 Then when I came back about 30-40 minutes later he’d be waiting on the drive for me.